CamachoDejay/teaching-bioimage-analysis-python/basic-data-handling/README.md

 > conda activate bias-env
 ```

-S1.4 Let us check the enviornment, use the command:
+S1.4 Let us check the enviornment, by asking what python is available.
+Use the command:

 ```
 > which python

 Python 3.9.xx | packaged by conda-forge |...
 ```

-S1.5 Activate Python, use the command:
+S1.5 Activate Python.
+Use the command:

 ```
 > python